Johnny Welaj: Executive career

-After 1957, Welaj served in the front offices of both 20th century American League Washington franchises.
+After 1957, Welaj served in the front offices of both of Washington's 20th century American League franchises.
 He worked in sales and promotions for the 1901–1960 Senators, until they left the U.S. capital to become the Minnesota Twins.
 Welaj then performed similar duties for the expansion Senators of 1961–1971.
-But when that franchise gave up the ghost in Washington and relocated to Dallas–Fort Worth as the Texas Rangers in 1972, Welaj went with them.
+But when that franchise ended in Washington and relocated to Dallas–Fort Worth, as the Texas Rangers in 1972, Welaj went with them.
 From 1973 until 1984, he served as the Rangers' director of stadium operations, after which he retired as a full-time employee at age 70.
 However, he continued to serve as the Rangers' spring training director until 1999.

+Death and interment

-Welaj died in 2003 at the age of 89 in Arlington, Texas.
+Welaj died at the age of eighty-nine in Arlington, Texas on September 14, 2003.